Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Client to Group based on Purchased Product/Service

 Automatically assign customers to a client group based on purchased product/service.
-The script triggers as soon as the order is accepted both manually and automatically and works only for customers that haven't been assigned to anyone yet.
+It works only for customers that haven't been assigned to any group yet.
 Below we're going to show you how to define group/product pairs.
 Let's take this code as example.

 ```
 $groups['1'] = array('1', '2', '3');